 As with other immunosuppressive agents, owing to the potential risk of malignant skin changes, exposure to sunlight and UV light should be limited by wearing protective clothing and using a sunscreen with a high protection factor.
 Opportunistic infections

-Patients treated with immunosuppressants, including Advagraf are at increased risk for opportunistic infections (bacterial, fungal, viral and protozoal) such as BK virus associated nephropathy, JC virus associated progressive multifocal leukoencephalopathy (PML), and CMV infection.
-These infections are often related to a high total immunosuppressive burden and may lead to serious or fatal conditions including graft rejection that physicians should consider in the differential diagnosis in immunosuppressed patients with deteriorating hepatic or renal function or neurological symptoms.
+Opportunistic infections Patients treated with immunosuppressants, including Tacrolimus PR capsule are at increased risk for opportunistic infections (bacterial, fungal, viral and protozoal).
+Among these conditions are BK virus associated nephropathy and JC virus associated progressive multifocal leukoencephalopathy (PML).
+These infections are often related to a high total immunosuppressive burden and may lead to serious or fatal conditions that physicians should consider in the differential diagnosis in immunosuppressed patients with deteriorating renal function or neurological symptoms.